CLaiRE-AC/CLaiRE/README.md

   Send a prompt to CLaiRE API and retrieve a response.

 EXAMPLES
-  $ claire ask -p "How do I add ActiveAdmin to a Rails 7 app?
+  $ claire ask -p "How do I add ActiveAdmin to a Rails 7 app?"

   $ claire ask -p "Refactor this file" -F path/to/src/file.ts